AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

 >[!TIP]
 >
 >A partially refunded order remains in `Processing` status until **_all_** ordered items (including refunded items) are shipped.
-The order status does not change to `Complete` as long as even one order item is not yet shipped.
+The order status does not change to `Complete` until every item in the order has been shipped.

 ## Order state workflow